The Conservative Organizational Entrepreneur

 Think about how you personally react to direct mail you receive from a politically active organization you’ve never contributed to before.
 Perhaps you’ve never heard of the group.
 You quickly screen the envelope and its contents.
 If you disagree with almost anything you see, you probably throw away the invitation to join the group or to contribute to it.

-If I received a letter from a new group which had as its advisory committee Sen. Rand Paul, Rep. Jim Jordan and Sen. Charles Schumer, the chances are I'd suspect that group wasn't likely to do much for any conservative cause.
-As much as I love those two conservatives, Senator Schumer's involvement would raise a big question.
+If I received a letter from a new group which had as its advisory committee Sen. Mike Lee, Rep. Jim Jordan, and Sen. Charles Schumer, the chances are I’d suspect that group wasn’t likely to do much for any conservative cause.
+As much as I love those two conservatives, Sen. Schumer’s involvement would raise a big question.

-The three might have joined to raise funds for some disaster relief effort, but it's unlikely they'd have any common political agenda.
-If my interest that day was to affect public policy, I'd toss the letter.
-But a group endorsed only by Sen. Paul and Rep. Jordan, without Sen. Schumer, would surely be attractive to a greater number of conservative activists.
+The three might have joined to raise funds for some disaster relief effort, but it’s unlikely they’d have any common political agenda.
+If my interest that day was to affect public policy, I’d toss the letter.
+But a group endorsed only by Sen. Lee and Rep. Jordan, without Sen. Schumer, would surely be attractive to a greater number of conservative activists.

 As with multiple politicians on a list, so with multiple political issues in an organization.

 Many people are vigorously in favor of the right to work.
 Many keenly support the right to keep and bear arms.
-The National Right to Work Committee (NRTW) has 2.2 million members; the National Rifle Association (NRA) has over 4 million members.
-But if you created an organization that had, as its two issues, the right to work and the right to keep and bear arms, your new group wouldn't have the potential to grow as large as either NRTW or NRA.
+In 2019, the National Right to Work Committee (NRTWC) had 2.8 million members; the National Rifle Association (NRA) had more than 4.5 million members.
+But if you created an organization that had, as its two issues, the right to work and the right to keep and bear arms, your new group wouldn’t have the potential to grow as large as either NRTWC or NRA.

 Anyone who disagreed with your new group on either one of these issues probably would not be interested in joining.